Germans downbeat on chances of Greek deal next week

 Slovak Finance Minister Peter Kazimir echoed Schaeuble's gloom about the chances of a breakthrough next week.

-"Given that we have lost a lot of time, I am sceptical," Kazimir told reporters after a Slovak cabinet meeting.
+"Given that we have lost a lot of time, I am skeptical," Kazimir told reporters after a Slovak cabinet meeting.

-Greek Prime Minister Alexis Tsipras, elected on a promise to end austerity, is balking at pension and labour market reforms to which his conservative predecessor had agreed.
+Greek Prime Minister Alexis Tsipras, elected on a promise to end austerity, is balking at pension and labor market reforms to which his conservative predecessor had agreed.

-EU sources say Brussels is pushing Athens towards more rapidly applicable measures to liberalise markets for products and services instead.
+EU sources say Brussels is pushing Athens towards more rapidly applicable measures to liberalize markets for products and services instead.

 Athens is dangerously close to running out of cash, with its reserves expected to dip into negative territory after April 20, a source familiar with the matter has previously said.